 Virus, Worms, Trojans and Spywares!
 What are they?
 What’s the difference?

-We have compiled this article so you can understand what these malicious computer programs are and how they can affect your computer and devices
+We have produced this article so you can understand what these malicious computer programs are and how they can affect your computer and devices.
+Viruses, worms, trojans and spyware can be extremely malicious and cause a number of issues for you, your computer and data.

 What are they?